 Sao Paulo, Brazil skyline taken by Kate O'Dell, 24 July 2019

-Satellite-based estimates of urban pollution and impacts on health
+Satellite-based estimates of air quality alerts and implications for public health

 Wildfire smoke composition and exposure